Shreelakshmi535/Shreelakshmi535/README.md

 I'm a Information Technology graduate student at **Illinois Institute of Technology (’25)**, with 3+ years of experience as a Senior Analyst at **Tata Consultancy Services (TCS)**.
 I’ve worked on large-scale **ETL automation**, **data integration**, and **cloud-native data systems**.
 I'm passionate about building **scalable data infrastructure** and applying **machine learning and AI** to solve real-world challenges.

-Currently upskilling in cloud-native platforms and contributing to projects that focus on performance optimization and data-driven solutions in the AWS.
+Currently upskilling in cloud-native platforms and contributing to projects that focus on performance optimization and data-driven solutions on AWS.

 ---